 I was quite skeptical about what to choose since there are a handful of these lead generation plugins but eventually, Thrive leads and Bloom are quite famous for their features and updates.

 Firstly, I bought a license for the Elegant Theme yearly membership priced at $89 giving me access to the Divi builder, Monarch and Bloom plugin and other plugins they have.
-The sharing buttons you currently see here is the result of using Monarch sharing plugin.
+The sharing buttons you currently see here are the result of using Monarch sharing plugin.

-Bloom, at the first impression, seemed to be a great beginner friendly tool to create email optin forms and casual lead forms and it has that typical Divi touch to it which almost every Elegant Theme’s product has so.
+Bloom, at the first impression, seemed to be a great beginner-friendly tool to create email optin forms and casual lead forms and it has that typical Divi touch to it which almost every Elegant Theme’s product has so.
 At first, it may seem like Bloom requires Divi builder to build optin forms just like we have seen in Themify popup where their plugin required Themeify Builder to function.
 However, this was not the case with Bloom.

 I didn’t have to install Divi builder because Bloom is a stand-alone plugin that works with or without Divi builder.

 So, The moment I installed Bloom, I started to build my first optin form to launch my first campaign as there was no active optin form due to my recent switch to Genesis Framework.

 I have to admit, creating the first optin form with Bloom didn’t take more than 12 minutes including adding the email list and sync it with MailChimp API.
 However, I was shocked to see the targeting options and their configuration level in the display settings because